unyt-org/uix/docs/manual/1 Getting Started.md

 # Getting Started with UIX

-## 🧩 Architecture of a UIX Project
-Frontend and backend source code and other resources can be put into a single UIX project.

-Files in the `frontend` directory of the project are only available to frontend endpoints (browser clients), while files in the `backend` directory are only available to backend endpoints (deno).

-However, a key feature of UIX is that backend modules can be imported from frontend modules and vice versa.
-Files in the `common` directory are accessible from the frontend and backend.

 ## ✏️ Creating a new UIX Project

 ### Option 1: Using the UIX Project Template